Form and Content

 To gain a place on this Graphic Design bachelor’s degree, you’ll have to submit a personal statement and meet our entry requirements when you apply.

-Within your Graphic Design degree personal statement (up to 4000 characters), we’ll want to understand:
+Within your Graphic Design degree personal statement (up to 500 words), we’ll want to understand:

 - what motivates you and what current experiences do you have in terms of art and design and visual communication; whether that’s graphic design and illustration, for example?